Life As a Soil and Plant Scientist

 In 2016, there was an estimated number of 19,900 jobs in the United States for Soil and Plant Scientist.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Soil and Plant Scientist by 2026.
-Due to new job openings and attrition, there will be an average of 2,200 job openings in this field each year.
+There will be an estimated 2,200 positions for Soil & Plant Scientist per year.

 The states with the most job growth for Soil & Plant Scientist are Nevada, Kansas, and North Carolina.
 Watch out if you plan on working in Alaska, Wyoming, or Oklahoma.
 These states have the worst job growth for this type of profession.